grafana/agent/docs/sources/flow/concepts/components.md

 Components are composed of two parts:

-* Arguments: settings which configure a component
+* Arguments: settings which configure a component.
-* Exports: named values which a component exposes to other components
+* Exports: named values which a component exposes to other components.

 Each component has a name which describes what that component is responsible for.
 For example, the `local.file` component is responsible for retrieving the contents of files on disk.

-Components are specified by users by first providing the component's name with a user-specified label, and then by providing arguments to configure the
+Components are specified in the config file by first providing the component's name with a user-specified label, and then by providing arguments to configure the component:
-component:

 ```
 discovery.kubernetes "pods" {